 How You Can Help

 WSSAF needs volunteers to help staff the booth and provide outreach to the public for our profession.
 In return for your time, volunteers receive free admission to The Fair and access to free parking.
-To sign up for volunteer shifts, please fill out this form https://forms.gle/gHhrn87yksdYTfyAA.
+This document lists the currently available shifts, and contact Gene McCaul at mccauls1234(at)msn.com to sign up.